animal-tree/Writing-stuff/AnxiousAdditions.md

 $\emptyset = \mathrm{I_i}(\mathrm{I_i}(\mathrm{I_i}(\mathrm{I_i})(\mathrm{I_i}(\mathrm{I_i})(\emptyset)))) \cup \mathrm{I_j}(\mathrm{I_j}(\mathrm{I_j}(\mathrm{I_j})(\mathrm{I_j}(\mathrm{I_j})(\emptyset))))$ = (011, 011)

 Due to the existence of observation, as an axiom, these representations exist.

+Since observation is the only thing that's ever been proven, let's start with it as an axiom.
+Representing the Identity function with various forms of observation $\mathrm{I_i}$.
+By mathematical law, these equations functionally hold.
+By Qualia, they are given reality.